 And, while he is primarily apolitical, his sharp comments on the micro-level may persuade the audience to take a step back and look at things in a broader context: 98 percent of human activity is killing time, sports fans are rooting for laundry, and there’s no such thing as a “good” birthday.

 The sitcom is renowned and canonical, but the stage is where you can get the raw, no-filter Seinfeld experience.
 He is a stand-up comedian first, last, and always.
-He is regarded as one of the top stand up comedians in the world.

-Jerry Seinfeld’s 90s sitcom Seinfeld was so powerful that it acted for many people their first exposure to stand-up comedy.
+Jerry Seinfeld’s 90s sitcom Seinfeld was so powerful that it gave many people their first exposure to stand-up comedy.
 Seinfeld has built a style of stand-up comedy that is not only incredibly successful but darn near difficult to duplicate despite its simplicity, by picking up on the most bizarre elements from day-to-day life and putting them under the microcosm of his humorous lens.

 Here’s an example of Jerry’s sense of humor: